lean-dojo/LeanCopilot/README.md

 Lean Copilot: LLMs as Copilots for Theorem Proving in Lean
 ==========================================================

-Lean Copilot allows large language models (LLMs) to be used in Lean for proof automation, e.g., suggesting tactics/premises and searching for proofs.
+Lean Copilot allows large language models (LLMs) to be used natively in Lean for proof automation, e.g., suggesting tactics/premises and searching for proofs.
 You can use our built-in models from [LeanDojo](https://leandojo.org/) or bring your own models that run either locally (w/ or w/o GPUs) or on the cloud.

 <https://github.com/lean-dojo/LeanCopilot/assets/114432581/ee0f56f8-849e-4099-9284-d8092cbd22a3>